devopsw18/docs/docs/gettingstarted/backlogs/doctor.md

 1. Entity
    1. Carelyo (Freelance) Doctor
    2. Provider (Provider name) Doctor
+2. Verify doctor when doctor belongst to Entity is Carelyo (Freelance) Doctor
+   1. signup as Freelance doctor
+   2. Provide references and answer other relevant questions
+   3. Limit access until account is verified
+   4. Verification request should be sent to Carelyo Business Team
+   5. Approve account and send comfirmation to doctor
+   6. Open access after training is completed
+   7. Account must have complete profile with payment details
-2. At login
+3. At login
    1. If doctor exist with same name in in Carelyo & Provider
    2. Ask to select login destination Carelyo | Provider
-3. Show booking request based on Entity
+4. Show booking request based on Entity
-4. Same workspace for all doctors
+5. Same workspace for all doctors

 ## Booking request
 1. Rename Journal to Paitent's History